TokTok/website/README.md

 # GEMS

-GEM is the new web based app which is better than everthing first try then review
+GEM is the new web based app which is better than everthing avalaivable in the current market. try first and believe that it will be above your expectation

 ## Development